fredericGette/Lumia520/content/unlock_bootloader/Readme.md

 Then check the bootloader is unlocked.
 ![](Unlock04.jpg)

-Basically, WPInternal upates the content of the GUID Partition Table (GPT) to unlock the bootloader:
+Basically, WPInternals upates the content of the GUID Partition Table (GPT) to unlock the bootloader:
 It creates a new partition named "HACK".
 This partition has the same "attributes" and the same "type GUID" and "GUID" as the partition SBL2.
 The HACK partition is placed in the last sector of the partition SBL1 with a size of 1 sector (the size of the partition SBL1 is reduced by 1 sector).